 -

-if they spend a lot of time in front of screens
+if they spend a lot of time on screens

 -